adamgonzo/Bay-City-New-Site/README.md

 Feel free to explore our codebase and contribute to making our website even better!

-For any questions or collaborations, please don't hesitate to contact us.
+For any questions or collaborations, please don't hesitate to contact us thank you.

 [Contact Us](https://www.baycitygeneralglass.net/contact)